What is Compulsive Hoarding?

-Often, the primary feelings that drive hoarding behaviors (anxiety, depression, etc.) as well as the secondary feelings (isolation, loneliness, guilt, shame, embarrassment) combine to make it very difficult for affected individuals to seek help, and they may use drugs and alcohol to self-medicate.
+Often, the primary feelings that drive hoarding behaviors (anxiety, depression, etc.), as well as the secondary feelings (isolation, loneliness, guilt, shame, embarrassment), combine to make it very difficult for affected individuals to seek help, and they may use drugs and alcohol to self-medicate.

-Drug and alcohol use related to hoarding behaviors can successfully be treated with compassionate, holistic care including targeted therapies that address the underlying issues, the hoarding behaviors, and develop new coping skills for sustained recovery.
+Drug and alcohol use related to hoarding behaviors can successfully be treated with compassionate, holistic care including targeted therapies that address the underlying issues, and the hoarding behaviors, and develop new coping skills for sustained recovery.

 As a trusted partner of Castle Craig, one of the UK’s leading residential addiction treatment centers, CATCH Recovery offers a seamless continuum of care for patients transitioning from residential treatment to outpatient care.
 This ensures that patients receive the best possible support and care throughout their recovery journey.

 With a wealth of knowledge and services to help you take back control of your drinking, request a call-back from one of our professionals today.
 The choice you make today could change your life forever.